The future of the legal job market

 Some of our students take our directed (elective) course in competitive mooting and complete the assessment requirements for that course by competing against other law schools in national mooting (mock court) competitions.

 Getting a place in the competitive mooting course is, well, competitive.
 But if you miss out there are many other opportunities to compete in national legal skills competitions on an extra-curricular basis.
 University of Newcastle law students frequently excel in these competitions.
 Recent highlights include:

-Have you previously completed a four-year law degree in a jurisdiction outside Australia?
-If so, it is likely you will be eligible for up to 70 units of credit in the JD/GDLP program, significantly reducing its cost.
+Have you previously completed a law degree in a jurisdiction outside Australia?
+If so, you may be eligible for up to 80 units of credit in the JD/GDLP program, significantly reducing its cost.
 Similarly, if you have completed postgraduate courses in law in Australia (e.g. as part of a Juris Doctor program at another Australian university) you will likely be able to gain credit for at least some of those courses.
 Students who are awarded credit and start the program mid-year (in the Winter Term) can potentially complete the JD/GDLP program in 2.5 years.

 Download a program plan for further details on your degree's structure and what courses you will study.

 These program plans are applicable to new students.
 Current students should refer to the program handbook to access the plan relevant to the year they commenced.